ScottHMcKean/requirements/README.md

 # Requirement Similarity

-An example of using NLP and embeddings to analyze requirements.
+This repository provides an example of similarity analysis for requirements.
 It takes two datasets and uses both natural language processing and embeddings to measure the similarity between a new requirement and a table of existing requirements.

-We analyze two types of similarity- textual similarity and semantic similarity.
-Textual similarity is the similarity between the words in the requirements.
-Semantic similarity is the similarity between the meaning of the requirements.
+We analyze two types of similarity - textual similarity and semantic similarity.
+Textual similarity is the similarity between the words in the requirements.Semantic similarity is the similarity between the meaning of the requirements.

 One important consideration - we need to normalize all these metrics so they return scores between 0 and 1.
 The beauty of normalization is that we can create a weighted ensemble score by simply taking a weighted sum of the metrics.